 Everyone knows that the U.S. is blessed with some of the best fly fishing locations in the entire world, with places like Colorado, Montana, and North Carolina all offering exceptional spots for anglers to test their skills.
-But, there are plenty of other destinations across the globe that offer fantastic opportunities as well, often blending great fishing with breathtaking scenery and cultural immersion too.
+However, there are plenty of other destinations across the globe that offer fantastic opportunities as well, often blending great fishing with breathtaking scenery and cultural immersion too.

 These are our picks for the six best places to go fly fishing in the entire world.

 Northern Saskatchewan (Canada)

 An abundance of pristine lakes and rivers – there are more than 100,000 across the region – makes Canada's Saskatchewan Province an excellent destination for fly fishing.
 The place is home to monster northern pike and walleye, with plenty of rainbow and lake trout to reel in too, making a dream location for sport fishermen the world over.